gatsbyjs/gatsby/docs/docs/creating-a-sitemap.md

 ```

 Above is the minimal configuration required to have it work.
 By default, the
-generated sitemap will include all of your site's pages, except the ones you exclude.
+generated sitemap will include all of your site's pages.

 Additional configuration options can be found in [`gatsby-plugin-sitemap` documentation](https://www.gatsbyjs.org/packages/gatsby-plugin-sitemap).